gocd/developer.go.cd/source/INTRO.md

 #### Validate that you can build the zip installers

-Execute the following commands to build GoCD server and agent installlers:
+Execute the following commands to build GoCD server and agent installers:

 ```bash
 $ unset GEM_HOME GEM_PATH # if you're using rvm